ARKNravi/Gelatik/README.md

 ### **Backend**

 - **Backend Framework**:
-  The backend is built using **Django**, a high-level Python framework that promotes rapid development and clean, pragmatic design.
+  The backend is built using **Fastapi**, a high-level Python framework that promotes rapid development and clean, pragmatic design.
 It manages the application’s server-side logic, handles user data, and serves the API endpoints that the frontend communicates with.

 - **Database**:
   **PostgreSQL** is used as the relational database management system (RDBMS) to store user data, app content, and interaction logs.

 - **API & Data Management**:
-  The backend uses Django's **REST Framework** to build the API endpoints for the frontend.
+  The backend uses Fastapi's **REST Framework** to build the API endpoints for the frontend.
 The system manages authentication, data retrieval, and processing of speech-to-text and text-to-sign operations.

 - **Machine Learning**:
   Python is used for the development of the **Speech-to-Text** and **Text-to-Sign** models.
 These models are built using state-of-the-art **Natural Language Processing (NLP)** techniques and **Deep Learning** to enable real-time speech recognition and sign language generation in Bahasa Isyarat Indonesia (BISINDO).

 - **Model Integration**:
-  The trained machine learning models are integrated into the backend using **Flask** for smooth communication between the AI models and the Django backend.
+  The trained machine learning models are integrated into the backend using **Flask** for smooth communication between the AI models and the Fastapi backend.

 ### **Technologies Used**